18F/API-All-the-X/pages/agency_working_group-a_model.md

 An API working group should regularly meet, to ensure that the agency's conversation around APIs moves forward at a continuous pace.

 It's also important to have a regular collaboration mechanism available for the working group, such as a listserve or internal chat room.

+## Potential Activities
+* Recruit API points of contact from unrepresented
+* Brainstorm how agency API programs can consolidate shared resources